logto-io/docs/docs/docs/references/users/README.md

 ### primary_phone

-_primary_phone_ is the user's phone number, used for sign-in with the phone number and passcode from SMS.
+_primary_phone_ is the user's phone number, used for sign-in with the phone number and passcode from Sms.

 Its value is usually from the phone number that the user first registered with.
 It may be `null`.